Mini Lemon Curd Doughnuts

 Making the curd is so simple once you have all ingredients ready.
 Grate lemon zest from the lemons and squeeze the lemon juice.
 Strain it to get rid of any seeds and lumps and place it in the heavy-based saucepan.

 Whisk egg, egg yolks, cornstarch and sugar then pour into the saucepan.
 Cook gently on a low heat, stirring all the time, then add butter and cook until you get a smooth thick texture.
 Your lemon curd is ready, just strain it to get rid of lumps and place in the fridge until doughnuts are ready for filling.

 Making the dough for the doughnuts

 The dough is knead easily as we use fast-action dry yeast in this recipe which is easily blended with other ingredients.
 The yeast is blended with dry ingredients - flour, cocoa powder, sugar and salt.

 Make a well in the centre, then add the rest of ingredients and knead a soft shiny dough which needs to rise for about 1 hour.

 If your home is heated leave the dough at room temperature, if not place the dough in a slightly warm, but turned off oven.
 The dough should double in size.

 From this dough we made 22 mini doughnuts so we used 5cm round cutter.
-Roll out gently the dough, cut small doughnuts and arrange them on a lightly floured baking tray and leave to rise until they become puffed up.
+Roll out gently the dough, cut small doughnuts and arrange them on a lightly floured baking sheet and leave to rise until they rise.